 Charles Durrett discovered cohousing in Denmark and has led the creation of more than 50 in the United States, Europe and Canada.
 They’ve proved immensely popular.
 We’re lucky Charles will lead us in Ramona.
 It will be the first cohousing in southern California.

-Dinners at the dining hall cost about the same, perhaps slightly less, as dining at home – there are no servants to pay.
+Dinners at the dinner hall cost about the same, perhaps slightly less, as dining at home – there are no servants to pay.
 Every adult resident joins a dinner-prep team at least once a month.
 Residents just must remember to reserve space at least two days in advance.
-Cost per meal will be around $3 or $4.
+Cost per meal will be around $4 or $5.
 You residents decide the price.

 Kids’ room?
 Teen room?
 Art room?
 Music room?
 Guest bedrooms for out-of-town visitors?
 TV room?
 The future residents confer and then vote to decide.